-In some cases, the standard up.time service monitors may not fully enable you to monitor all of the systems, applications, and proprietary devices in your environment; in some cases, you may need to capture unique metrics.
+In some cases, the standard Uptime Infrastructure Monitor service monitors may not fully enable you to monitor all of the systems, applications, and proprietary devices in your environment; in some cases, you may need to capture unique metrics.
 To do this, you can configure advanced service monitors, or download and install plugin monitors.